kolesnikanton/counter/README.md

 * Number increase animation (when start is less than end)
 * Number decrease animation (when start is greater than end)
-* Works with decimal numbers (only with one number after the decimal point)
+* Works with decimal numbers
 * Without repeat

 ## Demo